 Related: Cool new things you can do with an old sweatshirt.
 Upcycle ideas

-With so many fun jersey prints options for the exterior, this DIY beanie hat makes the perfect gift for your little one or a friend.
+With all the fun jersey prints available, this DIY beanie hat also makes a thoughtful gift for kids or friends.

 Looking for some other fun things to sew?
 Here are some ideas for you: Infinity scarf / Free knotted baby hat